yjung93/yjung93.github.io/_posts/2025-01-05-post-reactor.md

 ## Overview
 This page introduces the "Reactor Pattern", a powerfull design pattern widely used in high-performance networking application.
-We will exploer this pattern through a simplifed implementation inspired by [the Adaptive Communication Environment (ACE)](https://www.dre.vanderbilt.edu/~schmidt/ACE.html) project.
+We will explore this pattern through a simplifed implementation inspired by [the Adaptive Communication Environment (ACE)](https://www.dre.vanderbilt.edu/~schmidt/ACE.html) project.

 ## Reacter Pattern
-The Reactor Pattern is a design pattern for handling servcie requets delivered concurrently to an application by one or more clients.
-It efficiently dimultiplex and dispatch events to appropreate handler.
+The Reactor Pattern is a design pattern for handling servcie requests delivered concurrently to an application by one or more clients.
+It efficiently dimultiplexes and dispatches events to appropreate handler.
 It provides the following benifits.

 - **Efficiency**: Handles multiple events using a single thread, reducing overhead.
 - **Scalability**: Suitable for systems with many simultaneous connections.